GravityPDF/gravity-pdf/README.txt

 == Changelog ==

+= 6.4.0 =
+* Security (Hardening): Move from early escaping to late escaping variables on output (where appropriate)
+* Security (Hardening): Add additional validation checks to the Core Font installer
+* Security (Hardening): Escape text returned from WordPress l10n functions
+* Security (Hardening): Escape any and all strings from the Gravity Forms form object, in any context (including PDFs)
+* Security (Hardening): The ?html=1 and ?data=1 developer helper parameters now only work in non-production environments, or when Gravity PDF Debug Mode is explicitly enabled
+* Security (Hardening): Prevent directory traversal when loading the various Gravity PDF UI components
+* Developers: Added \GFPDF\Statics\Kses::output( $html ) and \GFPDF\Statics\Kses::parse( $html ) methods for use with sanitizing HTML in PDFs (as an alternative to wp_kses_post()).
+* Performance: Register JavaScript in the footer on Gravity PDF admin pages
+* Bug: Fix issue passing PDF URL to Gravity Forms Mailchimp add-on

 = 6.3.1 =
 * Security: Prevent potential XSS attack by escaping URL returned from add_query_args() on the PDF List or PDF Form Settings pages
 * Developer: Apply `gfpdf_current_form_object` filter added in 6.3.0 to the form object in Helper_Abstract_Fields.php using the $type `helper_abstract_fields`.